 When you work nights, it doesn’t matter what day it is – there are only days on and days off.
 This was my day off.
 At the moment much of my spare time is spent studying for a certificate in emergency and critical care; I focus on reviewing my learning to date.

 Knowing I am about to face a run of nights, I stay in bed a bit longer than normal.
 Nights are busy, challenging, but one of the things I enjoy most is that each shift is different.
 It could never be described as dull.

 Tonight is typical.
 Most of the work I do is clinical, which I love, but on top of that, there are e-mails to respond to, spreadsheets to check, locum cover to chase, meetings to attend, interviews and inductions to do.
 It’s satisfying but busy.

-During a rare quiet moment, I think about the great team we have and how much they count on me and Sam, the principal nurse, and how much we count on them.
+During a rare quiet moment, I think about the great team we have and how much they count on me and Sam, the senior nurse, and how much we count on them.
 It’s all about building up relationships based on trust, carrying out training and communicating regularly.
 We wouldn’t be able to do what we do if we weren’t a great team.